 - Three days of events for pre-school children in the An Lanntair auditorium.

-- To mark the 50th anniversary of the moon landings, a screening of First Man, the acclaimed new film starring Ryan Gosling as Neil Armstrong, the first man on the moon.
+- To mark the 50th anniversary of the moon landings, a screening of First Man, the acclaimed new film starring Ryan Gosling as Neil Armstrong.
 The festival also screened In The Shadow of the Moon, David Sington’s acclaimed 2007 documentary, featuring interviews with every surviving member of all the Apollo missions.